umati/Showcase/index.md

 - **umati partner logo:** The umati Partner logo should be used in your marketing and press materials online as well as offline.

-- **umati sticker for the connected machines:** TODO[is currently prepared – not yet available] Each machine should be outfitted with a umati sticker.
+- **umati sticker for the connected machines:** [TODO: is currently prepared – not yet available] Each machine should be outfitted with a umati sticker.
 If you are connecting a machine that is not located on the fair ground, please find a suitable place for this sticker on your booth to enable visitors to access the dashboard side of your machine with this code.
 A picture of the sticker is shown below (diameter 200mm).

-TODO MachineSticker

 - **press release from VDW** : informs about the showcase and the registered parties.
 Please use it also for your own communication as a template.
 Further press releases are going to follow.
-- **umati showcase folder** : TODO[is currently prepared – not yet available] we will prepare a umati folder like the EMO version, but with more content and listing every partner and the booth information.
+- **umati showcase folder** : [TODO:is currently prepared – not yet available] we will prepare a umati folder like the EMO version, but with more content and listing every partner and the booth information.
 - **umati dashboard:** We provide a umati dashboard via a weblink to visualize all machines connected to the showcase.
 You are free to use this dashboard at your own booth.
 The dashboard access is described in chapter 4.
 - **umati representative preparation/briefing:** We provide extensive documentation for your umati representatives (called umati Ambassadors), such that your employees can answer the most common questions concerning umati.
 For other booth personnel we provide a shortened version of this document.

-Necessary interaction by the participants are:
+### Necessary interaction by the participants are

 - If you publish information or are mentioning umati partnership in other places, please **keep us informed by either sending a copy or a URL** for online material.

-- For the METAV we will have the **umati booth** in **hall 1 booth A14**.
-There will be a logo wall with all umati partners.
+- For the fair with a central **umati booth**, there will be a logo wall with all umati partners.
 Please **provide a logo to us**.
-- For picturing your machine on the umati dashboard, please **send us a picture of the specific machine** to [metav@umati.app](mailto:metav@umati.app)(Image will be compressed to 1100x800 if it&#39;s larger) together with the Namespace URI of the machine in the datahub.
+- For picturing your machine on the umati dashboard, please **send us a picture of the specific machine** to [info@umati.org](mailto:info@umati.org) (Image will be compressed to 1100x800 if it&#39;s larger) together with the Namespace URI of the machine in the datahub.
 If you do not provide a picture, we will instead display a dummy machine icon.

 ## Connection scheme and testing

 ### Datahub connection

 For this showcase we will have a data hub provided off premise.
 This will act as an OPC UA aggregation server.
-The Machine tools (M) will connect via an OpenVPN tunnel to an VPN endpoint (one per partner).
+The machine server (M) will connect via an OpenVPN tunnel to an VPN endpoint (one per partner).
 An OPC UA client will connect to the OPC UA server(s) of that partner through the VPN tunnel.
 The application providers (A) will connect to an OPC UA server.

 To connect to this data hub (M) need an OPC UA server and OpenVPN client to access one dedicated endpoint per partner.
 (A) will connect via OPC UA directly to the datahub.